Xilinx/Vitis_Model_Composer/QuickGuides/Running_BOOT_BIN_on_Hardware/README.md

 This quick guide explains how to manage the board settings, make cable connections, connect the board through your system, and program the BOOT.BIN on a VCK190 Versal board.

+> Here we are assuming the board is physically connected to a Wondows machine but generating the BOOT.BIN using Vitis Model Composer is done on a Linux machine.

 1. Connect the power cable to the board.
 2. Connect a USB Micro cable between the host machine and USB JTAG connector on the target board.
 This cable is used for USB to serial transfer.
 3. Ensure that the SW1 switch is set to the JTAG boot mode and power on the VCK190 board using the power switch as shown in the following figure.